Henri Nouwen (1932-1996)

 His spirit lives on in the work of the Henri Nouwen Society, Henri Nouwen Stichting, the Henri Nouwen Trust, the Henri J. M. Nouwen Archives and Research Collection, and in all who live the spiritual values of communion, community and ministry, to which he dedicated his life".

 Henri Nouwen was born in Holland in 1932 and ordained a Catholic priest in 1957.
 He studied psychology at the University of Nijmegen in The Netherlands, taught psychology for two years at Notre Dame (1966-68), and spent two years as a part-time professor at Harvard Divinity School (1983 -85).

-However, it was during the ten years he spent teaching at Yale Divinity School that he spent several months living a monastic life with Trappist monks at the Abbey of the Genesee in NY, and became a fellow at the Ecumenical Institute at Collegeville, Minnesota that brought him into contact with people of other faiths.
+Nouwen was brought into contact with people of other faiths when he spent several months living a monastic life with Trappist monks at the Abbey of the Genesee in NY, and became a fellow at the Ecumenical Institute at Collegeville, Minnesota.
+Both of these occurred during the ten years he spent teaching at Yale Divinity School.
 It was also during this period that he began to write prolifically.
 Several of his over 40 books on spirituality, such as Way of the Heart, The Wounded Healer, Reaching Out etc. date from these years.